yoyosource/BOTC-HomeBrew/scripts/FoFRedesign.md

 **Clofou**: Each night*, choose a player; they die.
 Then choose a living player; if they are an Outsider, an evil player receives a potion. [+1 Outsider]

 ### Minion
-**Mega Minion**: When a Potion of Panic is revealed a Townsfolk player might receive false info until dawn; tonight you eye the cauldron and choose a player to receive a Potion of Panic.
+**Aberration**: When a Potion of Panic is revealed a Townsfolk player might receive false info until dawn; tonight you eye the cauldron and choose a player to receive a Potion of Panic.
 **Chemist**: Each night eye the cauldron; either choose 1) two potions to swap places, or 2) an empty potion, and a type of evil potion to replace it.
 **Thug**: Each night, choose a player and an evil character; tomorrow they are "mad" that that character is in play or 2 living players might receive an evil potion.
-**???**: When you are attacked by the Demon you do not die and you and they swap characters.
+**Crone**: When you are attacked by the Demon you do not die and you and they swap characters. https://game-icons.net/1x1/lorc/dead-wood.html

 ### Outsider
 **Sommelier**: Each night one player who would receive a potion might receive one of the opposite alignment instead.
 **Student**: You may not nominate or vote if you had a eye the cauldron since dusk.
 **Butterfingers**: When you are executed, each good potion in play becomes an empty potion.
-**???**: Each day & night cycle a player might receive false information.
-When you die, if you were mad that you are the [Name], you keep your ability.
+**Tramp**: Each day & night cycle a player might receive false information.
+When you die, if you were mad that you are the Tramp, you keep your ability. https://game-icons.net/1x1/delapouite/bindle.html

 ### Townsfolk
 **Botanist**: You start knowing 2 good characters; 1 is in play and 1 is a demon bluff.